The Patchwork Project

 Grassroot Action

-Accessible, affordable, and scalable — one plot can start a ripple that grows into a nationwide wave of rewilding.
-Every seed sown is a step toward biodiversity recovery.
+Accessible, affordable, and scalable — one plot can start a ripple that grows into a nationwide wave of rewilding, we need to question if 1000 tree planting makes more of an impact or 1000 households creating a space for nature.
+Every seed sown is a step toward biodiversity recovery we often thing of needing lots of land to make a huge difference this project is about proving this perception wrong.

 Youth Led Change

 Jess a landscape architect student is leading this project.
-Young people co-design pack themes when the build it along with leading workshops to expand the movement.
-Kids become creators of change, not just learners of it
+Young people and early carer teams are co-design pack themes when the build it along with leading workshops to expand the movement, each person within the team has the opportunity to take ownership and gain hands-on experience in there respective fields, test the project and develop.

 Deep Human Connection